Aqua Teen Hunger Force season 6

 The sixth season of the animated television series, Aqua Teen Hunger Force originally aired in the United States on Cartoon Network's late night programming block, Adult Swim.
 Season six started on March 29, 2009, with "Gene E" and ended with "Last Last One Forever and Ever" on May 31, 2009, with a total of ten episodes.
-Aqua Teen Hunger Force is about the surreal adventures and antics of three anthropomorphic fast food items: Master Shake, Frylock, and Meatwad, who live together as roommates and frequently interact with their human next-door neighbor, Carl Brutananadilewski in a suburban neighborhood in South New Jersey.
+Aqua Teen Hunger Force is about the surreal adventures and antics of three anthropomorphic fast food items: Master Shake, Frylock, and Meatwad, who live together as roommates and frequently interact with their human next-door neighbor, Carl, in a suburban neighborhood in South New Jersey.
 In May 2015, this season became available on Hulu Plus.

-The season six finale, "Last Last One Forever and Ever", was made as a special "live action" episode.
+The season six finale, "Last Last One Forever and Ever", was made as a special live action episode.
 The episode features David Long Jr., who had won a contest through Burger King in order to perform the role of a live action Carl.
 Episodes in season six were written and directed by Dave Willis and Matt Maiellaro.
 Almost every episode in this season features a special guest appearance, which continues a practice used in past seasons.

 This season has been made available on DVD, and other forms of home media, including on demand streaming.

-The episode, "Shake Like Me", was removed from HBO Max in June 2020 and Aqua Teen Hunger Force: The Baffler Meal Complete Collection DVD for "cultural sensitivities."
+In 2020, the episode "Shake Like Me" was pulled from further reruns and home media releases including the 2022 Aqua Teen Hunger Force: The Baffler Meal Complete Collection DVD set, due to "cultural sensitivities".